sennetconsortium/documentation/docs/apis/entity-api/index.md

     return entity_data
 </code>
 </pre>

-Now that we have that method, we will make use of it in the following code snippets below!
+Below are some real world examples of how to retrieve specific entity information.

 ## Given a Source with SenNet ID `SNT722.BGFJ.623`

 ### Get Entity by ID:

-The follow code retrieves an entity by its ID (either SenNet ID or UUID) by making a call to the `/entities/<id>` endpoint.
+The follow code retrieves a speicifc entity by its ID (either SenNet ID or UUID) by making a call to the `/entities/<id>` endpoint.
 <pre class="line-numbers">
 <code class="language-python" data-section="entities" data-prismjs-copy="Copy">uuid = "2f2a7af9951f50b399d76b5080486fe1"
 entity_data = get_data(f"/entities/{uuid}")